 The company was initially founded in 2005 as a textbook rental company.
 Still, over the past few years, the company has grown into a digital company providing study guides and textbooks.

 The company saw a 31% increase in revenue in the fourth quarter of 2020.
 Earnings also increased by 40% in the same year; the stock had been pretty stagnant since mid-2019, so it did crash when the coronavirus came in.
 It was able to make up for its losses quickly.

 Chegg is also great at maintaining its subscribers since it has an affordable monthly price of less than $20 and scores highly in customer satisfaction ratings.

 K12 is an education management organization that offers virtual learning to its consumers; students can attend these virtual public schools as an alternative to local public schools or homeschooling.

-The company has also demonstrated a strong EPS growth for most long-term investors, and stride has grown EPS by 36% per year.
+The company has also demonstrated strong EPS growth for most long-term investors, and Stride has grown EPS by 36% per year.

-Schools can also partner with K12 for blended learning, which uses virtual content to supplement what students learn in the classroom.
+Schools can also partner with K12 for blended learning, which uses virtual content to supplement students’ learning.

 K12 was able to benefit from the global shift towards virtual learning platforms.
 The company’s net income for 2020 grew by 171.8%, and its revenue for the third quarter of 2021 was 52.5% higher year-over-year.

 In other news, K12 also recently paid $165 million in cash to buy a Denver-based coding boot camp, Galvanize.

 This acquisition is beneficial because it allows K12 to adopt a hybrid learning model for students, making it an attractive investment.